 With respect to our issued patents in the United States and Europe, we may also be entitled to obtain a patent term extension to extend the patent expiration date.
 For example, in the United States, we can apply for a patent term extension of up to 5 years for one of the patents covering a product once the product is approved by the FDA.
 The exact duration of the extension depends on the time we spend in clinical trials as well as getting a new drug application approval from the FDA.

-The patent portfolios for our two (2) leading product candidates as of December 31, 2014 are summarized below.
+The patent portfolios for our two (2) leading product candidates as well as other related filings as of December 31, 2015 are summarized below.

 AM-101